-Join our online live-streamed and offline sessions that can be group or personalized, one-on-one sessions.
+Join The Yoga Chi’s online live-streamed and offline sessions that can be group or personalized, one-on-one sessions.
 Anyone is welcome to join, any level, any experience, even if you are a complete beginner.
 Discover the combination of physical and mental exercises that have helped heal many people around the globe.
 Our classes are a simple and powerful way to stay connected, inspired, and committed to your mental, physical and spiritual wellbeing.

 HOW TO BREATHE: BREATHING TECHNIQUES

 Breathing is something many people don’t think about.
 Breathing is something many of us do on autopilot.
 Incorrect breathing can really mess up your health, sleep, mood, digestion, heart, nervous system, muscles, brain, and more.
 In this class, we will re-learn how to breathe and explore different breathing techniques: for stress, anxiety, eating disorders, migraines, panic attacks, and even weight management.
 This practice will benefit your health in ways that medications and more conventional medical therapies cannot, providing numerous health benefits beyond the standard respiration required to live.

 QIGONG (CHINESE YOGA) & TAI CHI – INTERNAL MARTIAL ARTS